oliverturner/mrsravoon.uk/sightings/genesis.md

 ---
-title: From The Fern on the Rock
+title: The Birth of a Legend
+date: 1965-01-01
 author: Paul Dehn
-summary: The original stanzas
-date: 1965-01-01
+summary: The original stanzas, first anthologised in _For Love and Money_ (1955) and republished a decade later in _The Fern on the Rock_ (1965)
 tags:
   - baboon
   - balloon